TBG-FR/IUT_SS2_RoutineGuard/README_EN.md

 It is divided in two major parts, respectively to the left and to the right sides of the screen :
 - A "Display" part : It allows to view in real time the temperature, the humidity rate and the luminosity.
 - An "Interaction" part, made of 4 buttons :
-..- A "Helpline Call" button, which should allow an immediate online linking with a Helpline Operator ..- A "Visit" button, allowing to tell the program that the user is currently visited ..- A "Outing" button, allowing to tell the program that the user is currently out of his home ..- A "Settings" button, allowing the access to a menu, for various options
+	- A "Helpline Call" button, which should allow an immediate online linking with a Helpline Operator
+	- A "Visit" button, allowing to tell the program that the user is currently visited
+	- A "Outing" button, allowing to tell the program that the user is currently out of his home
+	- A "Settings" button, allowing the access to a menu, for various options

-For the "Visit" and "Outing" buttons, the user only have to push once to indicate an outing or a visit (the button's color then changes)
+For the "Visit" and "Outing" buttons, the user only have to push once to indicate an outing or a visit (the button's color will change)
 When the outing/visit is ended, another push permit to gets back to the normal state (the button takes back its color)

 ![alt text][Interface2]